oluwabukolatina/shopping/README.md

-# Technical assignment back-end engineer
+# Scope

-As part of an engineering team, you are working on an online shopping platform.
-The sales team wants to know which items were added to a basket, but removed before checkout.
+this is an online shopping platform that helps the sales team/ or whatever team to know which items were added to a basket, but removed before checkout.
 They will use this data later for targeted discounts.

-Using the agreed upon programming language, build a solution that solves the above problem.

-**Scope**

-* Focus on the JSON API, not on the look and feel of the application.

-**Timing**

-You have one week to accomplish the assignment.
-You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please send us an email (jobs@madewithlove.com) when you think the assignment is ready for review.
-Please mention your name, Github username, and a link to what we need to review.

 # Submission
 **Description**